New England Rock Climbing

-With such beauties as Mount Kathadin and Acadia National Park, Maine has long been on the radar for New England rock climbers.
-Mount Kathadin is a wonderful climbing location because not only is it Maine’s tallest mountain, but it also provides a wide range of difficulty levels for all rock climbers.
+With such beauties as Mount Katahdin and Acadia National Park, Maine has long been on the radar for New England rock climbers.
+Mount Katahdin is a wonderful climbing location because not only is it Maine’s tallest mountain, but it also provides a wide range of difficulty levels for all rock climbers.
 Another great Maine rock climbing location is The Rampart, near Camden.
 Although The Rampart is not the best place for novice rock climbers, it certainly offers a challenge for the more seasoned climbers.
 Thinking about a New England Rock Climbing adventure?
 Think Maine.
 Visit Maine Living.

 Beachmere Inn, 62 Beachmere Place, Ogunquit, ME 03907 | 207-646-2021

 Ocean front accommodations in the heart of Ogunquit on the Marginal Way with breathtaking ocean views.
 Luxury suites and unique rooms, fireplaces, kitchenettes, private balconies or patios.
 Enjoy an on-site spa, exercise room and hot tub.
 Reception rooms for weddings, meetings and events.
 Beachmere Inn is a leader in guest services, event coordination and hospitality.
 A stunning location perfect for weddings, elopements, vow renewals, rehearsal dinners, bridal showers and even bachelor - bachelorette weekend getaways.
 Open year round.
 Walk to everything in town or enjoy drinks from our ocean view Blue Bistro.

 Massachusetts Rock Climbing